 - Select a cell beside the dataset in the Location: section.

 - Tick the Products and Sales.
-This will show them in the Rows and Values section as shown with arrows in the picture below.
+This will be shown in the Rows and Values section, as shown with arrows in the picture below.

 - Select the drop-down from the Sum of Sales and click Value Field Settings.

-- Write Cumulative Sum in Custom Name: section.
+- Enter Cumulative Sum in Custom Name: section.

 - Select Show Values As.